react-rapid-highlight/react-rapid-highlight/README.md

-# react-virtualized-highlight
-Light react library for code syntax highlight
+## Light react code highlight library

+- highlight.js is used for code highlighting
+- react-virtualized is used to provide fast scrolling for large files.